Credit Cards Student Credit Cards

 Secured credit cards tend to have lower credit requirements than unsecured cards, making them a viable option for anyone with little or no credit history.

-The best credit cards for students could make sense if your teen is 18 or older and a student.
+Choosing one of the best credit cards for students instead could make sense if your teen is 18 or older and a student.
 Your teen would have to prove they have an independent income, but some credit card companies are more lenient with student credit cards.
-For example, financial support from a parent that’s regularly deposited into a bank account could count as personal income.
+For example, financial support from a parent that is regularly deposited into a bank account could count as personal income.

-If you want to add your teen as an authorized user on one of your credit cards, consider whether the card issuer has authorized user age limits or fees.
+If you want to add your teen as an authorized user on one of your credit cards, consider whether the card issuer has age limits or fees for authorized users.
 Many card issuers have no minimum age requirements for authorized users, while a few require the authorized user to be a certain age.

 Authorized user fees depend on the card.
-In most cases, you shouldn’t have to worry about an authorized user fee if the credit card itself doesn’t have an annual fee.
-Premium cards with annual fees, such as the Chase Sapphire Reserve® and The Platinum Card® from American Express, tend to have authorized user fees.
+In most cases, you shouldn't have to worry about an authorized user fee if the credit card itself doesn't have an annual fee.
+Premium cards with annual fees, such as the Chase Sapphire Reserve® and the American Express Platinum Card®, tend to have authorized user fees.

 If you're planning to add your teen as an authorized user, you might want a card that offers certain management features.